-“On behalf of the organizing committee and the Resilient Materials 4Life (RM4L) consortium, we have the pleasure to invite you to RM4L2020 in Cambridge.
-We look forward to welcoming you in Cambridge and Churchill College in September 2020″
+“On behalf of the organising committee and the Resilient Materials 4Life (RM4L) consortium, we have the pleasure to invite you to RM4L2020 in Cambridge.
+We look forward to welcoming you in Cambridge and Churchill College in September 2021″

 RM4L2020 International Conference

 will start in: